franzbra/OOP_RPG_GAME/README.md

 - [x] add weapon mastery value.
 This should increase everytime we manage to hit a monster
 - [x] add crafting skills (this is valid both for building statues, draw paintings or constructing tools)
 - [ ] implement a dynamic to craft tools based on your tribe resources
+- [ ] put a limit to the number of hours character can train or gather resources or number of pf you gain by sleeping
+- [ ] actions consume pf

 ### Chatbot ###